suncharn-pipithkul/Hold-Your-Horses-AI/README.md

 * [Technologies](#Technologies)

 ## Game Explanation
 A 2 player chess-like game.
-Each player has 7 horses and 1 apple.<br/>
+Each player has 7 horses and 1 apple.<br/><br/>
-The horses move like the knights in chess and the apple can't move <br/>
+The horses move like the knights in chess and the apple can't move. <br/>
-The objective of the game is to capture opponent's apple or all opponent's horses before they capture yours <br/>
+The objective of the game is to capture opponent's apple or all opponent's horses before they capture yours. <br/>
 If no player wins after a total of 40 moves (20 per player), the game is drawn.

 ## Demo